openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakeadditionalpropertieswitharrayofenums.md

 public class Fakeadditionalpropertieswitharrayofenums extends extends ApiClient implements [FakeadditionalpropertieswitharrayofenumsGet.GetOperation](../../paths/fakeadditionalpropertieswitharrayofenums/FakeadditionalpropertieswitharrayofenumsGet.md#getoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/additional-properties-with-array-of-enums"

 ## Method Summary
 | Modifier and Type | Method and Description |